 The cuts in Germany are being closely watched by European countries cooperating with VW.
 For instance, the Slovenian automotive industry, which represents around ten percent of the national gross domestic product (GDP), is export-oriented and Germany is among its most important markets.
 “We are monitoring the situation both at the level of our key markets and at the level of the key customers of the Slovenian car industry,” Economy Ministry State Secretary Matevž Frangež said.

-In Portugal, Volkswagen’s Autoeuropa plant located in Palmela, south of Lisbon, continues to have a major economic impact on the country, contributing 1.3 percent to the GDP in 2023, and is also the major foreign investment ever made in the country.
+In Portugal, Volkswagen’s Autoeuropa plant located in Palmela, south of Lisbon, continues to have a major economic impact on the country, contributing 1.3 percent to the GDP in 2023, and is also the biggest foreign investment ever made in the country.

 In Germany, a number of factors have been identified as to why the car industry is getting into difficulties.